 One challenge to overcome in providing access services is conducting an application discovery and inventory for both physical and logical access.
-For logical access, see the application inventory section of the Single Sign-On Playbook.
+For logical access, see the Application Inventory and Identity Risk Analysis section of the Enterprise Single Sign-On Playbook.

 Authentication is how you verify the claimed identity of someone trying to access an agency resource.
 Typically, you’ll verify an identity using an authenticator associated with a credential.
 To determine the appropriate authenticator level, use the Digital Identity Risk Assessment Playbook

 Step 1.
 Authenticate the credential itself:

 - Did a trusted organization issue the credential?

 - Has the credential expired?

 - Has the credential been revoked, voided, or tampered?

 Step 2.
 Ensure the individual that the credential was issued to is the same individual that is presenting it: